NRPyCritCol & SFcollapse1D: an open-source, user-friendly toolkit to study critical phenomena: Introduction

 As is the case with many research fields that heavily rely on numerical results, critical phenomena can be a daunting subject for those who have little to no experience with solving the EKG equations numerically.
 When using software developed by a particular group, one often encounters the problem that they were developed ``by experts and for experts'', possessing a steep learning curve for new users.
 Considering the alternative track of developing one's own software, usually months (or years!) are spent writing, testing, and debugging code, which presents its own enormous barrier to entry into the field.
 The work we present here aims to address these issues, presenting a new efficient, highly optimized, permissively licensed, easily extensible toolkit to study critical phenomena which has been specially designed with user-friendliness in mind.

 \sfcol\footnote{Available for download at: \url{https://github.com/leowerneck/SFcollapse1D}}~\cite{werneck2020aspects} is a short (just over 1800 lines of code), well-documented and open-sourced~\cite{GPLv3} \cpp code.
 Inspired by Choptuik's original approach, \sfcol has been specially developed to solve the EKG equations using the ADM formalism in spherical-like coordinates adopting the polar/radial gauge.
-Because of this very restricted setup, \sfcol is highly optimized and efficient at performing the task for which it was designed. \sfcol was not implemented with extensibility in mind, but adding support for different matter sources, coordinate systems, and gauge choices is both possible and the subject of ongoing work.
+This very restricted setup allowed us to greatly optimize SFcollapse1D, making it very efficient at performing the task for which it was designed. \sfcol was not implemented with extensibility in mind, but adding support for different matter sources, coordinate systems, and gauge choices is both possible and the subject of ongoing work.

 \nrpycol\footnote{Available for download at: \url{https://github.com/zachetienne/nrpytutorial}}~\cite{werneck2020aspects}, on the other hand, is an open-source~\cite{BSD2c}, highly extensible, state-of-the-art numerical relativity code which uses \nrpy~\cite{ruchlin2018senr,NRPy_website} to generate highly optimized {\tt C} code kernels from Einstein-like expressions written in \python using the computer algebra package \sympy~\cite{meurer2017sympy}.
 Because of this, \nrpycol inherits the ability of solving the BSSN equations in the multitude of curvilinear coordinate systems that \nrpy supports (e.g., spherical-like, cylindrical-like, and Cartesian-like, just to name a few).
 The entire code is documented using interactive \jupyter~\cite{kluyver2016jupyter,Jupyter_website} tutorial notebooks, making the code both well-documented and intuitive to new users.